yearn/tokenized-strategy/SPECIFICATION.md

 While it can be possible to deploy a completely ERC-4626 compliant vault with just those three functions it does allow for further customization if the strategist desires.

 *_tend* and *_tendTrigger* can be overridden to signal to keepers the need for any sort of maintenance or reward selling between reports.
+Note that under constant accrual any value change made during a tend affects view pricing through simulated totals and is realized by the next state-changing accrual rather than waiting for a report.

 *availableDepositLimit(address _owner)* can be overridden to implement any type of deposit limit.